128technology/docs/docs/bcp_dhcp_relay_overview.md

 ### Service Routes

-On the branch 1 SSR Router:
+On the Branch 1 SSR Router:

 1. Create a `service-route` for this service with a `nat-target` of the DHCP server, and perform a commit.
-The conductor auto-generate` an additional DHCP service.
+The conductor auto-generates an additional DHCP service.

 ```
 config